Christmas can be a challenging time for those struggling to grow their own family.

 • Practice SelfCare: Indulging yourself and having an “adults-only” Christmas is perfectly fine.
 Whilst it may not be the Christmas you had always imagined, it can be a lovely opportunity to create your own traditions or do something different.

 Kelly stresses that it is OK to say “no” sometimes.
-It is not selfish but necessary to decline invitations to events that you know you will find really challenging.
+It is not selfish but necessary to decline invitations to events that you know you will find challenging.